ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 By storing identical data only once on your node, storage-constrained projects are another natural fit for IPFS.

-### Compress telemetry data

-Sensor data is typically-structured and often contains duplicated blocks of data.
-In cases where a lot of sensor data is recorded, IPFS can reduce disk usage even more than simple compression [thanks to its de-duplication techniques](http://blog.klaehn.org/2018/06/10/efficient-telemetry-storage-on-ipfs/).

 ## Decentralize your data

 By decentralizing your data, you increase availability in case your server runs into an issue, your ISP is unhappy with what you publish, or a hostile government issues a take-down-order.
 You will also decrease the load time for your swarm-connected users and natively enable your app to work offline or on local networks.
 Depending on your app, your users can also reduce their storage requirements and download time thanks to native de-duplication and caching.